-Today is the day to get a feel for the island you’ve just flown into!
+Today is the day to get a feel for the island.
 We’ll walk, we’ll swim, we’ll cook and go for a short day sail to familiarize everyone with Sea Dragon before heading off the next day.
-Nothing like a sunset meal on anchor in a place like this!
+There’s nothing like a sunset meal on anchor in a place like this!

 Day 3: Departure to Tabuaeran

 After your first restful night on board, it will be time to get Sea Dragon ready to sail.
-After a hearty breakfast and clearing customs and immigration, we’ll pick anchor and set our sails.
-We’ll fall into watches and settle in for our first night at sea under the gorgeous stars of the equatorial pacific.
+After a hearty breakfast and clearing customs and immigration, we’ll up anchor and set our sails.
+We’ll fall into watches and settle in for our first night at sea under the gorgeous stars of the equatorial Pacific.

 Day 4: Atoll Arrival

 Welcome to Tabuaeran!
 We’ll make our way through the reef and anchor in the lagoon on this gorgeous atoll.
 Keep an eye out for all types of life from manta rays to sharks to dolphins!
-After clearing customs and immigration we’ll relax after our passage and go for a nice swim.
-There’s nothing like dinner on deck at anchor in such a remote location.
+After clearing customs and immigration, we’ll relax after our passage and go for a swim.
+We’ll end the day with dinner on deck in this extraordinary location.